h8d13/FFN---FreeBSD-For-Noobs/README.md

 freebsd-update fetch
 ```
 then the same but install.

 ----

-As alwyas to fix my keyboard...
+As alwyas to fix my keyboard in login manager.

 Add `setxkbmap fr` in `/usr/local/share/sddm/scripts/Xsetup` and reboot.

+---

+Overall this was one of the simplest and most well guided installers I've come accross.
+It is intuitive yet customizable.
+Also love the security options put forward.

+Total installation size minimal KDE was about 4.56Gib.